bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 If it fails to run, you have to troubleshoot.
 Check for typos or if you missed something in the config.
 If not, googling the error message usually provides some answers.

 ### Production config
-For production, we can reuse a lot of what we already have – in fact, we need less config because we don’t need to run it locally.
+For production, we can reuse a lot of what we already have – in fact, we need less config since we are not running production locally, only building it.

 <pre class="highlight--b">
 webpack.prod.js